OpenFn/docs/docs/portability.md

 ### Using the CLI to deploy or describe projects projects as code

-The project spec and project state above can be used for a variety of reasons, e.g one could generate the state and spec as backups of the project or one could generate these files and use them for auditing and record keeping, etc. The OpenFn [CLI](https://github.com/OpenFn/kit/tree/main/packages/cli) comes with commands that can be used to pull project configurations down from a running
+The project spec and project state can be used for a variety of reasons, e.g. one could generate the state and spec as backups of the project or one could generate these files and use them for auditing and record keeping, etc. The OpenFn [CLI](https://github.com/OpenFn/kit/tree/main/packages/cli) comes with commands that can be used to pull project configurations down from a running